 3. Better Service Made Simple

-Businesses that do not use a managed service provider often have a wide range of vendors they may contact for various needs including printer supplies or software support.
+Businesses that do not use a managed service provider often have a wide range of vendors they may contact for various needs including printer supplies, software, or technical support.
 This can create confusion and frustration.
 Relying on one Managed IT Service provider ensures that the process is much simpler.
 All needs are processed through one centralized portal.

 The same goes for managed IT support.
 Instead of trying to contact the right vendor for support, a helpdesk can be available for employees to reach out to in the event that they need help with their devices or programs.
 Utilizing just a single touchpoint, users will have no question about who to turn to in the event of an issue or a challenge.